axtk/react-store/README.md

         // If the request completes after the component has unmounted
         // the fetched data will be safely put into `itemStore` to be
         // reused when/if the component remounts.

+        // Data fetching error handling was not added to this example
+        // only for the sake of focusing on the interaction with the
+        // store.
     }, [itemStore]);

     let {data, loading} = itemStore.get(id) || {};